hydroperx/metro.js/README.md

 The `Icon` component is colored automatically at every state (hover, pressed) according to the computed cascading `color` property.

 The `CircleIconButton` component represents a circle button consisting of an icon.
-For example, `ArrowButton` is an alias to `<CircleIconButton icon="arrowButton" {...rest}/>`, where the `arrowButton` icon fits into a square circle.
+For example, `ArrowButton` is an alias to `<CircleIconButton icon="fullarrow" {...rest}/>`, where the `fullarrow` icon fits into a square circle.

 ### Built-in icons